-Summary– Enhanced meeting technology (EMT) is providing faster, cheaper and effective ways for improved business communications.
-Enhanced meeting technology options are complex and getting more so as there are fewer and few people in one place with more and more people in customer, technical labs, research centers, working at home, co-working, mobile,onsite each using often very different technology.
+Summary– Digital meeting technology (DMT) is providing faster, cheaper and effective ways for improved business communications.
+DMT options are complex and getting more so as there are fewer and few people in one place with more and more people in customer, technical labs, research centers, working at home, co-working, mobile, onsite each using often very different technology.
 EMT can bring technology with business processes and operations that accelerates decisions faster with more involved and allow for more thoughtful analysis.

 A meeting is comprised of some or all of the following components:

 • Determination of the purpose of the meeting

 • Social discussion, dialog, attention retention and interaction

 • Ratification of the report and distribution of results or actions